-Weis Stue is one of the oldest and most beautiful inns in Denmark, located in the country’s oldest town – Ribe.
+Weis Stue is one of the oldest and most beautiful inns in Denmark, located in the country’s oldest town – Ribe

 It is a half-timbered building, dating all the way back to 1600.
 The inn still has its original interior from 1704 with decorated ceilings, Delft tiled sections, panelled walls depicting biblical subjects, a clock that is more than 400 years old and the approximately 700-year-old christening bowl.

-The history of Weis Stue
+The story of Weis Stue

 Weiss’s Hus, located in Ribe, the oldest town in Denmark, is also one of the town’s oldest existing houses.